HP Inc.

 HPQ

-, manufactures personal computers, printers, and related supplies for the computer and office equipment industry.
-It is a globally recognized technology legacy brand known for its extensive product portfolio and market leadership in the printing segment.
+(HPQ) develops and manufactures personal computing and printing solutions for the computer and office equipment industry.
+It is a global technology leader widely recognized for its strong brand, extensive product portfolio encompassing laptops and printers, and a focus on driving innovation and sustainable impact.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily